sdncoder/sdncoder.github.io/wiki/ipfm.md

 *  NBN Passive mode - use SDN.

 #### Desiging and non-blocking spine and leaf CLOS fabric
 In an ideal senario the sender leaf (first hop router) sends one copy of the flow to one spine switch.
 The spine creates N copies, one for each receiver leaf switch with requesting receivers for that flow.
-The reciver leaf (last-hop router)
+The reciver leaf (last-hop router) creates on N copy per local receiver connected on the leaf.